 Scar tissue (also termed abdominal adhesions) forms after abdominal surgery and may make tight connections between organs and other body tissues in the abdomen.
 Scar tissue may form after any type of abdominal surgery (for example, hysterectomy, C-section, appendectomy).
 It can cause pelvic and abdominal pain and even compromise blood flow.
 Some individuals require surgery to remove these adhesions.

 Vulvodynia (vaginal pain) is chronic vulvar pain that includes throbbing, aching, or burning pain in the area around the vulva and vaginal opening.
 Women also may experience vaginal itching.
 The pain may be constant or intermittent and is often worsened during sex or when pressure is placed on the vaginal area (bicycle riding, for example).
 The diagnosis is made by excluding other pelvic pain causes because the cause of vulvodynia is unknown.
 Treatment is symptom reduction; methods range from home remedies, prescription medication, biofeedback, exercises, and nerve blocks.
+Some women may be helped by physical therapy that focuses on relaxing pelvic floor muscles.

 Chronic pelvic pain is often defined as pelvic pain that occurs below the belly button for 6 or more months.
 It usually interferes with sleep, it may increase or decrease daily or change due to some specific stimulus or position, and it may interfere with sexual relations.
 Seeking medical help to obtain a diagnosis and appropriate treatments are the key to diagnosing the cause and resolving chronic pelvic pain.